Author: JamesT_21 Version: *M

 In this document, the term "Application" means deployable firmware for the target hardware.
 To build an application, you require a collection of one or more Eclipse projects.

 Cypress uses GitHub to deliver examples and libraries.
 We use GitHub-flavored markdown, which has some extensions (like support for tables) that are not understood by the Eclipse markdown editor.
 There are a few things you can do.
 You can look at the readme file on GitHub.
-You can right-click the document in the project explorer and choose “Open With…” to pick a different application.
+You can right-click the document in the project explorer and choose “Open With…” to pick a different reader application.
 You can get a more capable markdown editor and install that.
-You can also set up the Eclipse IDE to open a markdown document in that editor.
+You can also modify the Eclipse IDE to open a markdown document in that editor.

 How do I set up the IDE to use my preferred markdown editor?

 If a document does not open the editor you want, use Window > Preferences > Editors > File Associations and set up the file association.
 For the *.md file type, assign it to your preferred markdown viewer.
 When you double-click a .md file in the Eclipse project explorer, it opens in your external editor.

 How do I find the right Eclipse panel or option when I don’t know where anything is?

 Use the Eclipse IDE Quick Access feature.
 This is a search engine that helps you find things in an Eclipse IDE.
 The IDE is a complex application with significant resources located in various menus, panels, windows, and so forth.
 The Quick Access field solves the problem of not knowing where things are.